ApplyGPT/TEG_Monday_Dashboard/README.md

 - requests
 - datetime

-See `requirements.txt` for specific versions.
+See `secrets.toml` for specific versions.